 Be careful about what information you share on all of your devices and never share your password with anyone, even your parents.

 - Phishing attacks are common on campus.
 Delete all messages requesting your password or other personal information.
 Note that the NC State Help Desk will never ask you for your password.

-- Consider enrolling in Two-Factor Authentication to protect your data.
+- You are strongly encouraged to enroll in Two-Factor Authentication to protect your data.
 NC State supports two services: Google 2-Step Verification for Google accounts, and Duo for Shibboleth-connected services like MyPack Portal and Wolfware.
 Visit go.ncsu.edu/2fa for more information.

 Purchase Your Textbooks